r-lidar/lidR/README.md

 The lidR package provides functions to read and write `.las` and `.laz` files, plot point clouds, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, manage a catalog of datasets, automatically extract ground inventories, process a set of tiles using multicore processing, individual tree segmentation, classify data from geographic data, and provides other tools to manipulate LiDAR data in a research and development context.

-* Development of the `lidR` package between 2015 and 2018 was made possible thanks to the financial support of the [AWARE project  (NSERC CRDPJ 462973-14)](http://aware.forestry.ubc.ca/); grantee [Prof Nicholas Coops](http://profiles.forestry.ubc.ca/person/nicholas-coops/).
-* Development of the `lidR` package between 2018 and 2019 was made possible thanks to the financial support of the Ministère des Forêts, de la Faune et des Parcs of Québec.

 :book: Read the [Wiki pages](https://github.com/Jean-Romain/lidR/wiki) to get started with the lidR package.

-# Citation

 To cite the package use `citation()` from within R: